 Today’s best colleges and universities are on the lookout for students with the nation’s highest PSAT scores, because it is from this pool that National Merit Scholarships are awarded.
 Before you face the challenge of the PSAT, take a few minutes to discover some simple strategies you can use in your PSAT prep that can boost both your confidence and your PSAT scores!

 Mark your calendar for the PSAT—you don't want to miss it

 You must take the PSAT at your high school (or one in your community), not at a test center.
 The test is given in October -- in 2014, it will be on Wednesday, October 15, or Saturday, October 18.
 There is no online registration for the PSAT test, so talk to your school counselor to sign up.
 You can also get a free copy of the "Official Student Guide to the PSAST/NMSQT" while you are there.
 Once you know the test date, you can set up a self-paced schedule that lets you prepare for each section, with time to focus extra attention on the subject areas in greatest need of improvement.

 Know the format used for the PSAT test

 One great way to prepare for any exam is to know the type of material covered and the format in which the questions are presented.
 Preparing thoroughly for the PSAT/NMSQT now will help you get your college search on the right track.
-A great and simple way to get an idea of the PSAT format is to check out the free online PSAT practice test, available here at Peterson's.
+A great and simple way to get an idea of the PSAT format is to check out the online PSAT practice test, available here at Peterson's.

 The Critical Reading sections of the PSAT